 Meditation is a powerful tool that is available to everyone willing to give it a try.
 By taking just 10 minutes out of your day to sit in silence, you’ll be amazed at how much better you feel afterward.
 Not only will you have more energy and focus, but also greater awareness of the world around you.

-Some cognitive therapies such as MBSR (mindfulness-based stress reduction) and MBCT are among the things that mindfulness practice can target.
+Some cognitive therapies such as MBSR (mindfulness-based stress reduction) and MBCT are among the things that mindful meditation can target.
 It is a therapy that focuses on the present moment and being open, aware, and accepting.

 There are many practices of mindfulness meditation that have different focuses, including depression.
 Mindfulness meditation is a practice that focuses on the breath.
 In doing this, it is able to help people focus and clear their minds.

-This type of meditative practice is important in most types of Buddhist practices.
+This type of meditative practice is important in most types of Buddhist meditation practices.
 It helps with being more aware, peaceful, less judgmental, and accepting.
 People can find peace by calming their minds through this type of meditation by practicing focusing on their breath.

-Vipassana meditation is probably one of the most popular types of meditation.
+Vipassana meditation is probably one of the most popular types of mindfulness meditation.
 Like mindfulness, it focuses on being aware and accepting, but this type also includes understanding reality as it truly is.
 To do this, people must learn how to see the world without judgments or preconceived notions that they have not personally experienced.